 Phone Number: 1-800-892-4514

-If you prefer to donate by credit card on line, you can do so right here (there is a check box by which you can select CCCF).
+If you prefer to donate by credit card on line, you can do so right here but you will have to send an email explaining that you want to donate to CCCF.

 No gift is too large or too small.
 We have worked steadily to build this fund and are proud of the results so far.
 Thanks to donations made to the Cooper’s Cove Conservation Fund in the last decade, Cooper’s Cove Wildlife Sanctuary has grown by 40 acres.

 We welcome contributions in the form of ideas as well!
-Should you wish to discuss ideas for fundraising, or for conservation work that we do at Cooper’s Cove, contact Vini Schoene, BCWS Director.
+Should you wish to discuss ideas for fundraising, or for conservation work that we do at Cooper’s Cove, contact BCWS Director.
 And thank you.